jianghoy/funsearch/README.md

 - [ ] single host `asyncio` based multitasking for running FunSearch efficiently.
 See below for analysis.

 ## Why asyncio?
 Based on my observation, implementing multi-host or multi-process for funsearch is not beneficial under a certain scale limit.
-Here I assume a typical user uses a cloud based LLM provider via API.(based on the paper it seems the experiment setup manages a set of ML accelerators, which by default has to be distributed, and brings a lot of engineering level challenges).
-The bottleneck is not the CPU or memory, but the network latency (and cost) of each LLM API call, which is around 1 second.
+Here I assume a typical user uses a cloud based LLM provider via API.(based on the paper it seems the original experiment infra includes a set of ML accelerators (*The distributed setting enables running many evaluator nodes on inexpensive CPU hardware, while few samplers run on machines with accelerators for fast LLM inference, page 6 of funsearch paper*), which by default likely has to be distributed anyway for model like Palm2).
+Once we move ML accelerators out of the infra setup, the bottleneck becomes network latency (and cost) of each LLM API call, which is around 1 second.
 The python method to be executed in sandbox doesn't seem to use a lot of resources either.
 So the typical workload fits nicely to the `asyncio` model.
-Given enough budget, one may be able to call hundreds of LLM APIs in parallel, and multi-host can be beneficial.
+Given enough budget, one may be able to call hundreds of LLM APIs in parallel, and multi-host can be beneficial in that setting.

 ## Installation
 ### Using poetry